pandadelphin/babylonjs-typescript-webpack-starter/README.md

 ```
 npm run build
 ```
-2. Deployable app is in dist folder now.
+2. Deployable app is in dist folder now